At summer camps and resorts, ropes courses are built high off the ground, designed for an adrenalin rush as participants test their physical limits.

 In one exercise, groups of eight are challenged to figure out how to get each member of their group through a different hole in a “spider web” of ropes – yet only four of the holes are big enough to easily fit a person.
 In another exercise, patients are given different sized planks of wood and told to get everyone across a “river” by stepping on the planks.
 To make it work, they have to help one another.

-Those same messages could be covered in a classroom, Vinson says.
-But by actually experiencing it – smelling the pine needles, feeling the sunlight, physically lifting and supporting one another, and experiencing the sense of accomplishment and connectiveness when everyone gets across that river – patients form powerful memories that they can tap in to when they return to life after treatment.
+Those same messages could be covered in a classroom, but by actually experiencing it – smelling the pine needles, feeling the sunlight, physically lifting and supporting one another, and experiencing the sense of accomplishment and connectedness when everyone gets across that river – patients form powerful memories that they can tap in to when they return to life after their stay at our addiction treatment center in GA.